 On December 1, Squid Game actor Park Hae-soo, who plays Berlin in the upcoming remake, announced in a Netflix video that the South Korean remake of Money Heist would be making its premiere sometime in 2022.
 In January 2022, Netflix confirmed that the remake will be titled Money Heist Korea: Joint Economic Area.

 It’s possible the remake has been delayed due to the coronavirus pandemic, which put the production of several Korean dramas on hold last year.
 In August 2020, Variety reported that Netflix was complying with government regulations and halting production on all of its Korean shows, though it did not name which series were affected.

 Who is in the cast for the Money Heist Korean remake?

 In late March 2021, Netflix revealed the cast for the first season of the South Korean remake.
-The cast will feature Yoo Ji-Tae (Healer, Mad Dog) as the Professor, the mastermind behind the heist.
-Park Hae-Soo (Prison Playbook) will portray Berlin, Professor’s right-hand man and enforcer of the criminals.
+The cast will feature Yoo Ji-tae (Healer, Mad Dog) as the Professor, the mastermind behind the heist.
+Park Hae-soo (Squid Game) will portray Berlin, Professor’s right-hand man and enforcer of the criminals.

 What is the plot of the South Korean Money Heist remake?

 While specifics are not yet available, the first season of the remake is expected to follow a similar plot as the original La Casa de Papel, but set on the Korean Peninsula.
 So it’s likely that the series will chart an attempted heist of the South Korean mint.
 Each gang member in the Korean remake carries the same name as the character in the Spanish series.